Promotion through Connections: Favors or Information?: Introduction

-The method is indirect and looks for revealing signs of information and favors on the relation between candidates' observables and promotion.
-Consider candidates applying for promotion.
-They are evaluated by a jury and some candidates are connected to jury members.\ When connections convey information, the jury has an extra signal on connected candidates' ability.\ This signal is unobserved by the econometrician and could be positive or negative.\ To the econometrician, then, the promotion decision looks more random for connected candidates.\footnote{ A similar idea underlies Theorem 4 in Lu (2016); we discuss this relation in more detail below.} We show how the strength of the information channel can be recovered, under appropriate assumptions, from this \textit{excess variance }in the latent error of connected candidates.
-To recover favors, then, we estimate and compare the \textit{promotion thresholds }faced by connected and unconnected candidates.\ Favors lead to systematic biases in evaluation and the difference between promotion thresholds measures the magnitude of the underlying favors.
+Consider candidates applying for promotion and being evaluated by a jury.
+Some candidates are connected to jury members.
+Assume for now that the connections are conditionally random.
+When connections convey information, the jury has an extra signal regarding connected candidates' ability.
+This signal is unobserved by the econometrician and could be positive or negative.
+To the econometrician, then, the promotion decision looks more random for connected candidates.\footnote{A similar idea underlies Theorem 4 in \cite{lu2016random}; we discuss this relation in more detail below.} We show how the strength of the information channel can be recovered, under appropriate assumptions, from this \textit{excess variance} in the latent error of connected candidates.
+Favors can then be recovered by estimating and comparing the \textit{promotion thresholds} faced by connected and unconnected candidates.
+Favors lead to systematic biases in evaluation and the difference between promotion thresholds measures the magnitude of the underlying favoritism effect.

-Our econometric framework is based on normality assumptions.\ We make use of probit models with heteroscedasticity to detect and estimate excess variance.
-We clarify the conditions under which favors and information are identified.\ Identification fails to hold if the effects depend in an arbitrary way on candidates' observables (Proposition 1).\ Identification holds, however, under slight restrictions on this dependence, for instance in the presence of an exclusion restriction or under linearity assumptions (Theorem 1).

-We then bring our method to data.
-We reanalyze the data on academic promotions in Spain assembled by Manuel Bagues and Natalya Zinovyeva, Zinoveyva \& Bagues (2015).
-This data contain information on all candidates to promotion to Associate and Full Professor in the Spanish academic system between 2002 and 2006.\ To be promoted, candidates had to pass a highly competitive exam at the national level.\ They were evaluated by a jury whose members were picked at random in a pool of eligible evaluators, providing exogenous shocks on connections.\ The data contain information on six types of connections between candidates and evaluators, classified in weak and strong.
-From data at time of promotion, Zinovyeva \& Bagues (2015) estimate the causal impacts of connections.\ They find positive and significant impacts of both weak and strong ties on promotion for candidates at both the Associate and Full Professor level.